 About the Conference

-The deadline for paper submissions has passed.
-Official acceptance notices will be sent via email by the program co-chairs in early August.
-The program will be announced in early September.
+Official acceptance notices will be sent via email by the program co-chairs in mid-August.
+The program will be announced in late August.

 - Luigi Zingales, Robert C. McCormack Distinguished Service Professor of Entrepreneurship and Finance & Charles M. Harper Faculty Fellow, University of Chicago Booth School of Business